apify/apify-docs/sources/platform/console/index.md

 ## Sign Up

-To use Apify Console, you need to create Apify account.
+To use Apify Console, you need to create an Apify account.
 [Sign up here](https://console.apify.com/sign-up).

 ![apify-console-sign-up](./images/console-signup.png)

 ## Log In

-After signing up you need to log in using your Apify account.
+After signing up, you need to log in using your Apify account.

 ![apify-console-login](./images/console-login.png)